-Use the following self-guided activities to think about your network or referrers and local partners.
-These activities can be done individually or with colleagues, for example in a team meeting.
+These activities can be done individually or with your colleagues, for example in a team meeting.

-First, think about your network of referrers and local partners.
+- First, think about your network of referrers and local partners.
 Who are they?
 How do you maintain your relationships with them?
 Who else could you invite to come into your network?
-What referral tools do you provide for them to tell you about they know who are sleeping rough?

-Secondly, do you have a directory or a list of projects to refer or signpost rough sleepers to?
-Are you clear on their referral criteria and how to refer somebody into them?
-Whose job is it to keep your directory up to date?

-And, lastly, think about your processes and ways of working.
-Do you have specific guidance of finding and working with marginalised and minoritised people, such as women and people for whom English is not their first language?
+What referral tools do you give them so that they can tell you about people they know or see sleeping rough? - Second, do you have a directory or list of services and projects to refer or sign-post rough sleepers to?
+Are you clear on their criteria and how to refer someone into them?
+Whose job is it to keep your directory up to date? - Finally, think about your processes and ways of working.
+Do you have specific guidance on finding and working with marginalized and minoritized people such as women and people for whom English is not their first language?

-Suggested Actions
+Suggested actions

-Once you've thought about these, some suggested actions would be to nominate someone in your team to keep a list of a map of local partners up to date.
-Set up activities to grow your network and involve the whole team in building those relationships.
-Think about how you will measure the success of this activity.
-And, finally, as a team, talk about your verification process.
+Some suggested activities would be to:

+- Nominate someone in your team to keep a list / map of local partners up to date. - Set up activities to grow your network and involve the whole team in building those relationships.
+Think about how you will measure the success of this activity. - As a team, talk about your verification process.
 Can it be altered to make it more inclusive?